 Del Ray Baptist Church is a historic Baptist church located in Alexandria, Virginia pastored by Garrett Kell and a team of other elders.
 This church has been going through a revitalization process since 2011 when it began a partnership with Capitol Hill Baptist Church.
 Del Ray Baptist has a 9:30am Core Seminar hour, 10:30am main worship service, and an evening service on the 1st and 3rd Sunday of each month beginning at 5:00pm.

 First Baptist Church of Upper Marlboro meets at 7415 Crain Hwy, Upper Marlboro, MD 20772.
 The church's pastor, Zach Schlegel, previously served on staff at Capitol Hill Baptist Church.

-Franconia Baptist Church in southern Alexandria, Virginia was founded in 1870 and is currently pastored by Nick Roark, a former elder and staff member at Capitol Hill Baptist Church.
+Franconia Baptist Church in southern Alexandria, Virginia was founded in 1870.
 Franconia Baptist Church has a 9:30am Sunday School hour for adults and children, 10:45am main worship service, and a midweek Bible Study on Wednesdays at 6:30pm.